 - a.
 Attendance in a parenting or any appropriate seminar; - b.
-Community service of ten to fifteen (10-15) days; - c.
-Counseling sessions;
+Manifestation of a written Affidavit of Undertaking stating not to repeat the offense; - c.
+Counseling sessions; - d.

-- d.
 Family therapy; - e.
 Participation in appropriate training courses.

 For offenses punishable under R.A.
 7610, R.A.
-7658, the Revised Penal Code or any other law as well as this Code, the offended party and/or any party so authorized shall file a complaint under the national law, and the penalty in such national law shall be imposed.
+7658, the Revised Penal Code or any other law as well as this Code, the offended party and/or any party so authorized may file a complaint under the national law, and the penalty in such national law shall be imposed.

-Failure to comply with pertinent provisions of this Code by the concerned local chief executive, members of legislative bodies and/or head of offices or bodies shall constitute dereliction of duty subject to penalties prescribed under the local Government Code and other pertinent laws.
+Failure to comply with pertinent provisions of this Code by the concerned officials and/or head of offices or bodies shall constitute dereliction of duty subject to penalties prescribed under the local Government Code and other pertinent laws.